Nevenall/ghosting-the-edge/03 Gearing Up.md

 Some upgrades are {{Non-invasive}} by their nature and these upgrades reduce the defualt reestablishment to mild.

-Many upgrades are {{Invasive}} or {{Difficult to Adjust to}} and for these the reestablishment severity is increased by 1 each.
-These aspects are applied last so even if you have payed 2 ¤ extra to eliminate a reestablishment consequence an {{Invasive}} upgrade will still result in a mild consequence.
-If an upgrade is both {{Invasive}} and {{Difficult to Adjust to}} you will have to pay 1 ¤ to avoid taking an extreme consequence.
+Many upgrades are {Invasive} or {Difficult to Adjust to} and for these the reestablishment severity is increased by 1 each.
+These aspects are applied last so even if you have payed 2 ¤ extra to eliminate a reestablishment consequence an {Invasive} upgrade will still result in a mild consequence.
+If an upgrade is both {Invasive} and {Difficult to Adjust to} you will have to pay 1 ¤ to avoid taking an extreme consequence.

 #### Neural Implants